NickAger/nickager.github.io/_posts/2016-02-10-profit-from-futures.md

 tags: [Futures, Promises, async]
 excerpt_separator: <!--more-->
 ---
 As most battle-hardened programmers will attest, implementing threaded code that reads or writes to shared mutable state is hard to develop correctly and rapidly degenerates into a maintenance nightmare unless all programmers are equally skilled.
-Lets quickly why; shared mutable state requires locks and:
+Lets review why; shared mutable state requires locks and:

 * Locks do not compose
 * Locks break encapsulation (you need to know a lot!)